-The benefit of these systems is that they can be adjusted after surgery, making them tighter or looser.
+The benefit of these systems is that they can be adjusted after surgery to make them tighter or looser.
 One system has a mechanical regulator that is implanted under the skin.

 Another system uses a silicone foam pad that is placed under the bulbar urethra.
 In a study (Hubner, et al) of 101 men with an average follow up after 2.1 years, 79.2% of men were considered to be dry.

-But another study (Dalpiaz, et al) reported mid-term complications after a median follow-up of 35 months that included:
+But another study (Dalpiaz, et al) reported mid-term complications after a median follow-up of 35 months, including:

-Like any surgical procedure, there may be some risks, including:
+Like any outpatient surgical procedure, there may be some risks, including:

-Before you decide on an approach, it’s important to ask your man's doctor about all the benefits and associated risks.
+Before you decide on an approach, it’s important to ask the doctor about all the benefits and associated risks.